 - Eat it whole!
 Seriously.
 It’s delicious 😀

 - 3 teaspoons olive oil

-- Drizzle with olive oil (about 1/2 teaspoon per head).
+- Drizzle each bulb of garlic with olive oil (about 1/2 teaspoon each).